WICG/webpackage/go/signedexchange/README.md

 ### Creating our first signed exchange
 In this section, we guide you to create a signed exchange file that is signed using a self-signed certificate pair.

 Here, we assume that you have an access to an HTTPS server capable of serving static content.
-[1] Please substitute `https://yourcdn.example.net/` URLs to your web server URL.
+[1] Please substitute `https://yourcdn.example.net/` URLs to your web server URL, and `example.org` to the domain for which you want to sign the exchange.

 1. Prepare a file to be enclosed in the signed exchange.
 This serves as the payload of the HTTP response in the signed exchange.
     ```